Professional Limited Liability Company (PLLC)

 A Professional Limited Liability Company, or PLLC, is a special type of LLC that’s designed for licensed professionals, such as accountants, lawyers, and doctors.
-Typically, professions that require a license.
+Typically, professions who require a professional license.
 Some states do not allow licensed professionals to form an LLC since they don’t want them to escape personal responsibility for professional malpractice by “hiding behind” the personal liability protection of an LLC.
 Instead, they allow professionals to form an LLC.
 But, specific rules vary by state.

 They differ from regular LLCs in that only a license holder (doctor, lawyer, others) may register the company and there may be limitations on ownership.
-Some States require all of the members have the specific license for the service offered while in others it may be as low as 50% professional ownership.
+Some states require all of the members have the specific license for the service offered while in others it may be as low as 50% professional ownership.

 In all states that require PLLCs, notification, and approval of the State regulatory board for that profession must be obtained.
 For instance, a physician partnering with other doctors in a PLLC would have to get approval from the State Medical Board before filing with the Secretary of State.